Travel guide

 Long trip or remote work 1 week or more 10 GB or unlimited

-A trick to avoid running out: use offline maps and download music and series from your hotel with Wi-Fi.
-This way, you save your mobile data for what really matters outside.
-If you want to refine the calculation, in how much data do I need for travel, we break it down by usage type.
+A trick to avoid running out: use the offline map and download music and series from the hotel with Wi-Fi.
+This way, you save mobile data for what really matters when you're out.
+If you want to make every GB count (for example, if your plan runs short halfway through your trip), in how to save data with an eSIM on your travels, you'll find specific tricks that also work in China.

 Many people search for "eSIM Shanghai" when they actually plan to travel to more cities.
 It's worth distinguishing.
 If your plan is limited to Shanghai and its surroundings, any data plan for China will work; the country is unique in terms of mobile network, so a China eSIM covers Shanghai, Beijing, or Xi'an equally well.

-The decision isn't between "city eSIM" and "country eSIM," because in practice you always buy the China one.
-What changes is the amount of GB and the number of days you contract depending on your itinerary.
+The decision isn't between "city eSIM" and "country eSIM," because in practice, you always buy the one for China.
+What changes is the amount of GB and the number of days you contract depending on your route.
 A weekend in Shanghai requires little; a tour of several cities requires a more generous plan.
-For a detailed look, our complete guide to the eSIM for China compares options, and if you're also traveling to Japan or Korea, there's the regional eSIM for China, Japan, and South Korea.
+This nuance confuses many people who compare country eSIMs in Europe, where a regional one does make sense: it's not the same calculation.
+If your return to Spain includes a long layover or you want to have data ready at your departure airport, check out the eSIM for Spain.

 Installing the eSIM takes about a minute and is best done with Wi-Fi before traveling.
-The usual order is: you purchase the plan, receive a QR code by email, scan it from your phone's settings, and activate data roaming for that line upon arrival.
+The usual order is: you buy the plan, receive a QR code by email, scan it from your phone settings, and activate data roaming for that line upon arrival.

-• Install the QR at home, but leave data roaming off until you land.
+• Install the QR code at home, but leave data roaming off until you land.

 • Upon arrival in Pudong, turn on data roaming for the eSIM and wait a couple of seconds.